 You will wake up early in the morning to ride on the world's highest road, the Manali-Leh Highway.
 As soon as you leave Manali, the climb for the 13,051 feet high Rohtang Pass will start.
 After Rohtang, the road descends into the Chandra Valley and becomes rough and muddy, giving you the sense of adventure that lies ahead.
 Your stay will be in bamboo cottages with an incredible view of the confluence of Chandra and Bhaga rivers.

 The real treat starts today; narrow roads, water crossings, and remote villages await you.
 You will leave early and divert from the Manali-Leh Highway towards Udaipur.
 After Udaipur, the road becomes blissfully dusty and rough.
 You will ride on a road hundreds of meters high and along the narrow gorges of the Chenab Valley amidst pristine landscapes and waterfalls.
-You will take a detour towards Sach Village, 8700 feet, and stay the night in camps put up by the camping team.
+You will take a detour towards a basic hotel in Killar Village, which will be your base for two nights.

-Today, you will be riding through some of the most challenging roads of your life, leading to the world’s most dangerous road.
-This experience is not for the faint-hearted, glancing down the valley is bound to give you goosebumps.
-After taking in the beauty, you will head back towards the beautiful village of Sural, at 10,500 feet, where you will camp in the middle of lush green grasslands, surrounded by some mighty mountain peaks, including the majestic Shiv Shankar Peak.
+Today is the day to wake up with a grin on the face as you will be riding through some of the most challenging ‘roads’ you would have ever ridden on, leading to the ‘World’s most dangerous road’.
+This experience is not for the faint-hearted, as one glance down the valley is bound to give you goosebumps.
+After taking in the beauty and clicking sufficient pictures, you head back towards your hotel in Killar for yet another challenging day tomorrow.

 On this day, you will cross over to the other side of the River Chenab towards Chamba, via Sach Pass.
 The initial ride will be through raw yet beautiful forest roads, which eventually lead to extremely steep and twisty roads towards Sach Pass at 14,500 feet high.
 Descent from the pass offers you majestic views of Chamba Valley.
 Your stay today is in a hotel in a small village with basic amenities.